Why More Antivirus Tools Can Harm Your Computer

 It’s like having five people fighting over a steering wheel while you’re driving — the car won’t go anywhere safely.

-To stay protected and keep your computer fast and stable:
+To stay protected and keep your computer fast and stable, follow these steps:

 Pick a reputable product such as Microsoft Defender, ESET, Bitdefender, or SentinelOne (for business users).